New energy – with precision - ITER

 High-tech energy production with open-die forged parts

 Innovative capacity and the ability to execute plans quickly are particularly important attributes within the energy sector.
 After all, there is no other way to find original solutions for the future of high-tech energy production – solutions that are efficient while also conserving resources.
 Going forward, a technology that is expected to deliver this type of energy is nuclear fusion.
 It makes use of hydrogen, which is one of Earth’s abundant raw materials.
-A French research project known as the International Thermonuclear Experimental Reactor (ITER) is to work on pioneering solutions in this field in the future.
+The international research project ITER is to work on pioneering solutions in this field in the future.
 Construction work on this project is currently underway in Cadarache (southern France).
 The ITER technology simulates the way the sun generates energy.
 In doing so, it is hoped that we will no longer need to use up Earth’s valuable, non-renewable raw materials as time goes on.

 High-precision open-die parts

 Schmiedewerke Gröditz GmbH is overseeing key areas of the project.
 This GMH Gruppe company is supplying open-die forged parts for the nuclear fusion reactor.
 These pieces must be manufactured with the utmost precision.
 Since the special products used to generate energy in the reactor need to withstand incredible loads, there can be no compromises in terms of quality either.
-Thanks to the expertise and commitment of the company’s own specialists, not to mention the cooperation of GMH Gruppe, Schmiedewerke Gröditz GmbH produced 35 forged radial plates in the first phase, each weighing around 25 tonnes.
+Thanks to the expertise and commitment of the company’s own specialists Schmiedewerke Gröditz GmbH produced 35 forged radial plates in the first phase, each weighing around 25 tonnes.
 Having proved a reliable supplier of these premium-quality, made-to-measure components, the company was tasked with a follow-up project involving the production of open-die parts for the reactor’s vacuum vessel.
-These vessels make it possible to access the inside of the reactor for installation and maintenance work without contaminating the plasma or causing tritium to leak out from within.

 An outstanding, large-scale project